How do I clean and maintain the aluminum portions of my POLYWOOD furniture?

 Additional Information:

 - Clean aluminum surfaces when they are cool to the touch.
-Avoid cleaning when the furniture is hot from sun exposure.
+Avoid cleaning furniture that is hot from sun exposure.

-- Do not use strong solvents, abrasive cleaners, or rough scouring pads, as they may damage the aluminum finish.
+- Do not use strong solvents, abrasive cleaners, or rough scouring pads, as they can damage the aluminum finish.

 - Do not leave cleaning products on aluminum for more than 20 minutes before rinsing; prolonged exposure could harm the powder coating.